Public Library Accessibility Working Group

 Note that this page will continue to be updated with new information on coming into compliance with the Accessible BC Act.

 The Public Library Accessibility Working Group (PLAWG) is committed to keeping you updated and alerting you to when it is time to start working on new stages.
 The PLAWG is working with the Disability Alliance of BC and will be sharing out resources and information from them as it is being made available.
 PLAWG members: Kevin Millsip, Samantha Murphy, Rina Hadziev, Leigh Anne Palmer.
+The Public Library Accessibility Work Group (PLAWG) was formed in 2022, to support the sector in the implementation of the Accessible BC Act.

 If you have any questions about PLAWG or our work, please contact sarah.felkar@bc.libraries.coop